spatialthoughts/qgis-tutorials/source/docs/using_gme_connector.rst

 Overview of the task
 --------------------

-We will take a line layer represneting bike routes in San Francisco and upload it to Google Maps Engine using the plugin.
+We will take a line layer representing bike routes in San Francisco and upload it to Google Maps Engine using the plugin.
 Once the layer is styled and a map is created, we will add that map to QGIS as a WMS layer.